symbol/symbol-docs/source/guides/restriction/restricting-mosaics-transfers.rst

     Use case diagram

-1. Open a new TypeScript file.
-Then, place the mosaic identifier value you got while creating the mosaic in a variable named ``mosaicId``.
+1. Open a new file and place the mosaic identifier value you got while creating the mosaic in a variable named ``mosaicId``.
 Also, you should represent the key ``KYC`` with a numeric value encoded as a UInt64.

 .. example-code::